CatalogueOfLife/coldp/README.md

 The name of the cultivar for name governed by the cultivar code.

 #### referenceID
-A referenceID pointing to the Reference table indicating the original publication of the name in its given combination, not the basionym.
+A pointer to a Reference indicating the original publication of the name in its given combination, not the basionym.

-#### referencePage
+#### pageReferenceID
-The exact page number within the referenced reference that the original publication of the name in its given combination starts.
+An optional microcitation to the specific page within the referenced reference that the original publication of the name in its given combination starts.

-#### publishedInYear
+#### namePublishedInYear
-The effective year the name was published.
+The effective year the name was published, given as a 4 digit integer .
 This is the year that is nomenclaturally relevant.

 #### code
 type: [code enum](http://api.catalogue.life/vocab/nomCode)